menu icon

 • Adjust Woven Rows: Continuously tug on the scarf as you go, readjusting any woven rows that are too tight or too loose.

-• Practice Tension: Ensure even tension while working to maintain a uniform look throughout your scarf.
+• Practice Tension: Ensure even tension while working on the crochet green scarf pattern to maintain a uniform look throughout your scarf.

 Can I turn this scarf pattern into a blanket?